 In his second calling – international school education – he is of the firm belief that the purpose of education in the 21st century is to prepare the child for life; and that teachers must facilitating a nurturing environment, to unravel the potential in every child.
 Especially in residential schools in India, which is essentially a home away from home.

-He deemed this possible, by inculcating the teacher and child with core leadership competencies, such as innovation, persuasive communication, critical thinking, grit and more which equips them to design their own future in a VUCA world (Volatile, Uncertain, Complex, and Ambiguous), vision that sets the bar amongst the top International Schools in India.
+He deemed this possible by instilling in teachers and children core leadership competencies, such as innovation, persuasive communication, critical thinking, grit and more which equips them to design their own future in a VUCA world (Volatile, Uncertain, Complex, and Ambiguous), vision that sets the bar amongst the top International Schools in India.
 Consequently, equipping them to design their own future in a VUCA world (Volatile, Uncertain, Complex, and Ambiguous).
 A vision that sets the bar amongst the top International Schools in India.

 To implement this vision, General Ray setup 14 institutions: three International Baccalaureate Schools - all of which are among the top IB schools in India, the School of Leadership, the Indus Training and Research Institute, eight Early Learning Centres and the International Community School (the world’s first Equal Opportunity School for children living below the poverty line).

-IB World has recently acknowledged General Ray to be one of the six IB World School Leaders for rethinking education and making high-quality education affordable to the underprivileged.
+IB World has recently acknowledged General Ray as one of the six IB World School Leaders for rethinking education and making a high-quality education affordable to the underprivileged.
 Education World has named him one of the 50 game-changers in the education scenario in India.
-Furthermore, he was recently awarded the White Swan Education Award for India’s most Influential Leaderin education.
+He was also awarded the White Swan Education Award for the ‘Most Influential Leader 2015-16’, in India.
 With his radical vision, Indus International has become an example for schools in Bangalore, and throughout the country.

-An exemplary learner-teacher-leader, General Ray’s vision and strategies for schools in India continue to innovate, drive, and go where others used to follow.
+An exemplary learner, teacher, and leader, General Ray’s vision and strategies for schools in India continue to grow to innovate, drive, and set new standards for others to follow.

 To know more about our CEO, click here.